Pomona – Patented Mar 10th 1868

 Support Images: Lot 4146: HILTONS PATENT 1868 Aqua Quart.
 Aquamarine.
 Closure: Original glass lid with sloping ramps (edge chips) and a replica metal clamp (no originals known).
 Appearance: Sparkling glass.
 Condition: Normal nicking of the ground mouth.
 Embossing: Medium to strong.
 Base: “+” Age: c1870.
 Availability: Rare – Greg Spurgeon, North American Glass

-Support: Other H Marks by Bill Lockhart Beau Schriever, Carol Serr, and Bill Lindsey
+Support: Reference to Other H Marks by Bill Lockhart Beau Schriever, Carol Serr, and Bill Lindsey

-Support: Other M Marks by Bill Lockhart, Beau Schriever, Bill Lindsey, and Carol Serr with contributions by David Whitten
+Support: Reference to Other M Marks by Bill Lockhart, Beau Schriever, Bill Lindsey, and Carol Serr with contributions by David Whitten

-Support: Other P Marks by Bill Lockhart, Beau Schriever, Bill Lindsey, and Carol Serr
+Support: Reference to Other P Marks by Bill Lockhart, Beau Schriever, Bill Lindsey, and Carol Serr

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann